KopiCloud-AD-API/kopicloud-ad-api.github.io/docs/authentication/token-authentication.md

 ----

-## Login to the KopiCloud AD API Management Website
+## Login to the KopiCloud AD API Management Portal

 Enter your username and password to login: